 December 18, 2023

 January 15, 2024

 December 5, 2023

 February 6, 2024

 "I knew Mussar would give me an opportunity to draw closer to my Jewish heritage.
 I did not anticipate the profound help it would offer me during this difficult moment in history.

 Studying the principles of an ethical Jewish life has been enormously healing.
 I have moved from a sense of helplessness and dread about the course of the world to the identification of the personal strengths and talents I can use to make a difference.

 I see that how I conduct myself in daily life matters.
 I participate more freely in community work, knowing that I need only do my part.

-I have begun to appreciate that life is not failing us when it is not easy – that what matters is how I rise to the challenges I am presented.
-Mussar has redefined my understanding of faith and opened my mind to more spacious concepts of God.
+I have begun to appreciate that life is not failing us when it is not easy – that what matters is how I rise to the challenges I am presented with.
+Mussar has redefined my understanding of faith and opened my mind to more spacious concepts of God."

--- Laurie, participant in Jewish Gateways Mussar group
+- Laurie, member of Jewish Gateways Mussar group